AD-SDL/rpl-summer-2022/arleen/README.md

 * Attended Rory's Learn something new tutorial about computer vision

 ### 7/15/22
-* Completed a complete run test of the PyHamilton protocol on the Hudson using water and food coloring.
+* Completed a run test of the PyHamilton protocol on the Hudson using water and food coloring.
 * Made some adjustments to the code based on how the trial went.
 * Worked on the presentation for RPL's update meeting and then went to the meeting.
 * Started working on my poster.